al-maisan/pms/README.md

 ### Advisors

 We will need to retain advisors on crypto, security and blockchain matters.
-These people will not work for us full time but be available for design workshops as well as audits/assessments/QA for any solutions we come up with.
+These people will not work for us full time but be available for design workshops as well as audits/assessments/QA of any solutions we come up with.
 See e.g. the [speaker's list here](https://binarydistrict.com/courses/master-workshop-off-the-chain/) to get an idea of the kind of people we will need to engage.